-- Draft motion and letter for councils that have declared an emergency
+- Draft motion and letter for councils to support the CEE Bill

 Once you’ve contacted your councillors, there are various things you can do to chivvy along the process.
 Take a look at the detailed advice listed in the resources below for more useful information.

-- Here is some more detailed advice on contacting your council about the CEE Bill, lobbying other councillors and following up on the whole process.
+- Here is some more in-depth advice on contacting your council about the CEE Bill, lobbying other councillors and following up on the whole process.

-- Here is a link to the minutes from Warrington Borough council’s meeting on the CEE Bill - in case you want to take inspiration from this.
+- Here is a link to the minutes from Warrington Borough council’s meeting on the CEE Bill in December 2020 – in case you want to take inspiration from this.
 Go to pages 5 and 6.

 Do you like this page?